 The problems ranged from taking a courtroom drama outside of the courtroom, crafting a compelling and unpredictable climax for a Rom Com, getting bored with the hero in Act II, to having too many characters muddling up the story.
 The students enthusiastically brainstormed ways to combat each obstacle, and of course, I threw in my two cents.

 The energy was amazing.
-How lucky they are, and I’m not sure they even know it.
+How lucky they were, and I’m not sure they even knew it.
 The irony is, while they looked at me with envy, I regarded them the same way.

 As a writer who works from home, isolated and unshowered, I crave the kind of contact and brainstorming these students are able to do on a daily basis.
 Every conversation lead to an ah-ha moment.
 I could see it in their faces as their brains burst with ideas.